-The number of smartphone users has exploded in the last 5 years.
-People are using apps that are visually appealing, easy to use and are fast.
+The number of smartphone users has exploded in recent years.
+People are using apps that are visually appealing, easy to use and fast.
 All of this is achieved by User Experience (UX) and User Interface (UI) design.

 An excellent UI will create an instant attraction to your app.
-A superb User Experience will put a lasting impact on your users’ mind.
-It is therefore, vital to get both UI and UX right, if you want your app to be successful.
+A superb User Experience will put a lasting impact on your users’ minds.
+It is, therefore, vital to get both UI and UX right, if you want your app to be successful.

 A good mobile UX enhances customer satisfaction